Chilipad: Overview

 The Chilipad consists of a mattress pad embedded with water channels, connected to an external control unit.
 This unit circulates water through the pad, allowing it to set the preferred sleeping temperature.
 The bed cooling system provides temperature regulation from 55°F to 115°F (13°C to 46°C).
 Chilipad has several temperature-regulating sleep systems that use active cooling and heating, allowing users to manage the sleep environment.
-Primary products include Chilipad Dock Pro, Chilipad Cube, Chilipad OOLER, and Sleepme Sleep Tracker.
-Chilipad Dock Pro features precise temperature control, Wi-Fi connectivity via app, AI-based optimization, and sleep tracking.
-Chilipad Cube offers water-based cooling/heating with adjustable single or dual-zone settings.
-Chilipad OOLER, available from 2019 to 2023, featured app-based controls and scheduling.
-It was replaced by Dock Pro.
-Sleepme Sleep Tracker is a non-wearable sleep tracking system that monitors metrics like steep staging, heart rate, heart rate variability and respiratory rate, integrating with Sleepme's systems for automatic temperature adjustments.